leesangmin4533/aaa/README.md

    close them automatically.

 The mid-category sales automation is now executed directly from `main.py` using `modules/sales_analysis/gridrow_click_loop.json`.
-The JSON first navigates to the 중분류별 매출 구성 페이지 and then waits for each mid-category row to appear, clicks its code cell, and continues until no further rows are present.
+The JSON navigates to the 중분류별 매출 구성 페이지 and then runs a helper function that clicks available mid-category codes in numerical order.

 The structure files in the `structure` directory describe the XPath selectors